bruscalia/styrene/README.md

 # styrene
-A Python framework for simulating industrial styrene adiabatic reactors using the kinetic model proposed by Lee & Fromend (2008) and program structure by Leite et al (2021).
+A Python framework for simulating industrial adiabatic styrene reactors using the kinetic model proposed by Lee & Froment (2008) and program structure by Leite et al (2021) also featured in Leite et al (2023).

 ## Contents
 [Install](#install) / [Usage](#usage) / [Citation](#citation) / [References](#references) / [Contact](#contact)